tarwn/lessthandot-hugo/blogs/content/posts/2010-08-09-sql-server-baseline-creation.md

 In this control flow we can see WMI reader tasks executing to collect OS, IO and Memory information.
 This all then goes into a DBA database and tables to collect the data over time.

 > <span class="MT_red">Note: before going on, let's talk about WMI reader task.
 WMI reader task exposes WMI to read in and directly into a flat file or variable.
-I like to use the flat file option to minimize memory usage so when doing this, ensure you “append” to the files and not leave the default, Keep original</span>
+I like to use the flat file option to minimize memory usage so when doing this, ensure you "append" to the files and not leave the default, Keep original</span>

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/create_base_2.gif" alt="" title="" width="524" height="179" />